amphinomid/luxe/README.md

 Use the arrow keys, dragging and pinching/scrolling (zooming) to look around.

 (On my computer it works best on Chrome.
-On Safari it reloads continuously due to energy overuse, but this might be because my computer's old; going to look into this more in the future.
+On Safari it reloads continuously due to energy overuse, but this might be because my computer's old, but there's also a bug with the CSS object displays; going to look into these more in the future.
 If you try on Safari, be sure to go to Menu > Develop > Experimental Features and check WebGL 2.0.)

 Inspiration for various parts of the piece:
 - [A Detroit community college professor is fighting Silicon Valley’s surveillance machine.
 People are listening.](https://www.washingtonpost.com/technology/2021/09/16/chris-gilliard-sees-digital-redlining-in-surveillance-tech/) — Will Oremus for *The Washington Post*